alan-turing-institute/data-safe-haven/ROADMAP.md

 At a time when the project has a large and active user base, we would like to better formalise how users feedback and ideas influence the roadmap.

+## Short Term

+Short-term goals are those which we have committed to and have planned an expected completion date.
+These are organised into milestones.
+Each milestone has,

+- A description of it's aims
+- A target date
+- A collection of issues which constitute the work to be done

+Milestones will usually correspond to new releases of Data Safe Haven.
+Currently we aim to align milestones with Data Study Groups at the Turing, so that new releases are made in time to be used at these events.

+The milestones can be seen [on GitHub](https://github.com/alan-turing-institute/data-safe-haven/milestones)

+## Long Term

+Long-term goals are developments which we have committed to but have not expected completion date.
+This may be because they are lower priority than short-term goals or because the time required needs to be scoped.

 ## Desired Features

-These are features we would like to highlight but which we have actively decided not to incorporate into the long or short term roadmap.
+These are features we would like to highlight but which we have actively decided not to incorporate into the long- or short-term roadmap.
 This may be because, for example, we have decided we have insufficient resource, are lacking the right expertise or it is low priority.

 ### Develop Outside, Run Inside